 Curriculum Intent

-The Music Department intends to instill a lifelong love of music through a broad and balanced curriculum that inspires and nurtures all students whatever their ability.
+The Music Department aims to instil a lifelong love of music through a wide ranging curriculum that inspires and nurtures all students whatever their ability.
 We aim for students to develop into well-rounded musicians across the three strands of the National Curriculum – performing, composing and appraising – who are increasingly self-reflective and who aspire to be the best musician they can.
 The design of the curriculum is ambitious to prepare students for future musical study, potential careers as well as an understanding and appreciation of the music they hear.

 Open Evening Flyer